 c.1) While the project is in course, the Principal Investigators cannot be absent from their Institutions for more than 90 consecutive days without previous authorization from FAPESP.

-g.1) This information is to be provided in the Scientific Progress Reports themselves, and is not to be confused with the Annual Financial Report, which shall also be submitted within the time limits established in the Grant or Fellowship Contract.
+g.1) This information is to be provided in the Scientific Progress Reports themselves, and is not to be confused with the Annual Financial Report, which shall also be submitted within the time limits established in the Grant or Fellowship Term.

 7.2.2) Research Overhead – Direct Research Infrastructure Costs

 The Direct Research Infrastructure Costs equals 15% of the total initial grant in Brazilian Reais.
 This amount may be spent in infrastructure items associated to the Research Grant and managed by the Principal Investigator.

 The quota for Costs of Institutional Research Infrastructure equals 10% of the total grant.
 It must be spent in specific items discriminated in an "Annual Plan for Institutional Research Infrastructure ", which must be approved by the highest Council in the Institution.
 This quota will be conceded as part of the "Overhead to Support Institutional Research Infrastructure” in which all the quotas of the Direct Research Infrastructure Costs for the projects related to the approved projects of the Institution in the previous year will be pooled.
 This fund will be managed by the Head of the Institution or a person officially accredited by the Institution to do so.
 This will require opening a special FAPESP file, in cases in which the total amount of pooled resources is higher than R$ 15.000,00.